Divorce Lawyer in Bridgewater

 High-conflict matters are approached with careful planning and calm, consistent communication.
 Attorney Blaustein focuses on safety, documentation, and realistic goals, then uses mediation when possible and litigation when necessary.
 The aim is to reduce unnecessary escalation while still protecting your rights and your relationship with your children.

 If one spouse controls money or information, the first step is to identify what records can be gathered safely and legally.
 Attorney Blaustein regularly works with clients in this position and uses formal legal tools when needed to obtain financial documents.
-The goal is to create a clear picture before discussing settlement.
+The goal is to build a clear picture before any settlement discussion begins.

 New Jersey bases custody and parenting time decisions on the best interests of the child.
-Courts typically consider factors such as each parent’s involvement, communication, and the child’s needs.
-Attorney Blaustein helps parents craft realistic parenting plans and prepares them for how judges in Somerset County generally review custody issues.
+Courts typically consider each parent’s involvement, communication, and the child’s needs.
+Attorney Blaustein helps parents craft realistic parenting plans and prepares them for how judges in Somerset County generally review child custody issues.

 Contact us today to schedule a consultation with our Bridgewater divorce lawyer.